HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Observations and data analysis

 We moved the residual map into the planet rest frame accounting for the planet movement around the star.
-We neglected the planets' eccentricity because it is usually poorly constrained and the impact is within the uncertainties derived for the signal shifts, except for \hdu\,b, HAT-P-17\,b, and HAT-P-26\,b.
+We neglected the planets' eccentricity because it is usually poorly constrained and the impact is within the uncertainties derived for the signal shifts, except for HAT-P-17\,b, HAT-P-26\,b, and \hdu\,b.
 For these three planets, we used the \texttt{radvel} (\citealp{radvel}) package to compute the radial velocity contribution of the eccentricity during the transit.
 We computed the transmission spectrum (TS) by averaging the in-transit spectra weighted by the inverse of the squared propagated errors.
+We also weighted the ingress and egress spectra to account for their true contribution into the TS average (e.g., \citealp{Allart_Helium_Survey, Allart_WASP_69b_2025}).
+In particular, we linearly interpolated from 0 at out-of-transit and 1 at full in-transit.
 If we obtained more than one in-transit visit, we computed the final TS from the combined residual maps.
 When the TS shows an absorption feature, we fitted the signal with a Gaussian profile using the Markov's chain Monte Carlo algorithm via its {\tt python} implementation \texttt{emcee} \citep{emcee}.
 If there were no clear signals in the TS, we derived conservative limits for the planetary absorption.
 We computed a 3$\sigma$ upper limit as three times the root-mean-squared value of a flat spectral region of the TS.
+We also estimated the upper limits in terms of equivalent width (EW) as EW\,=\,$\mid$\,$A$\,$\mid$\,$\sqrt{2 \pi \sigma^2}$, where $A$ is the 3$\sigma$ upper limit in units of normalized flux, and $\sigma$ is the average width of the He detections ($\sigma$\,=\,0.43\,m$\rm \AA$; \citealp{MOPYS_Orell-Miquel2024}).